 We hold information in digital form on our computers, in the form of downloads from our processor, or on emails that we receive.
 We apply appropriate levels of security in the form of passwords and encryption to ensure that information is secure.

 We use an accounting software package for invoicing wine sales provided by a third party company called Sage.
-If we invoice you using this package some of your personally identifiable information in addition to your name (e.g. your address, email or telephone number) may be entered onto this system.
+If we invoice you using this package some of your personally indentifiable information in addition to your name (e.g . your address, email or telephone number) may be entered onto this system.
 Their privacy notice confirms that any transfers of data abroad are made in accordance with the requirements of the EU General Data Protection Regulation.
-To view Sage’s privacy notice please visit http://www.sage.com/company/privacy-notice-and-cookies.
+To view Sage’s privacy notice please visit https://www.sage.com/en-gb/legal/privacy-and-cookies/.

-Occasionally we hold information in hard copy, for example, we may print out the list of names of people attending an event, we may hold order forms completed by customers and we may write down information provided to us over the telephone.
-We make our best efforts to keep this information secure and dispose of it confidentially as soon as an event is completed, information has been entered into our system, or an order has been expedited.
+Occasionally we hold information in hard copy, for example we may print out the list of names of people attending an event, we may hold order forms completed by customers and we may write down information provided to us over the telephone.
+We make our best efforts to keep this information secure, and dispose of it confidentially as soon as an event is completed, information has been entered onto our system, or an order has been expedited.

 How long do we hold information about you?